It was with immeasurable drive, determination and passion that the Australian Talented Youth Project has become what it is today.

 Australian Talented Youth Project 2016

 The Welcome Lunch, sponsored by New Acton, was held at the Mosaic Room, Hotel Hotel, New Acton, on 6 February 2016.
 Gai Brodtman MP welcomed 12 young artists aged 15-25.
-The Project concluded with the ‘Many Worlds – One Heart’ performance at Parliament House on 10 February, with the Hon Bronwyn Bishop MP and Gai Brodtman MP addressing the young artists.
+The Project concluded with the ‘Many Worlds – One Heart’ performance at Parliament House on Wednesday 10 February 2016, with the Hon Bronwyn Bishop MP and Gai Brodtman MP addressing the young artists.
 The artistic performance fused jazz with contemporary and Indigenous dance, vocal performances and digital arts.